typesafehub/conductr-cli/README.md

 In both cases source files are tarred and gzipped and SHA256 digest of the archive is appended to the bundle archive file name.

-For pointers on command usage run `cli/shatar -h`.
+For pointers on command usage run `shatar -h`.